aspose-cells/Aspose.Cells-API-References/english/go-cpp/PlotEmptyCellsType/_index.md

 ## PlotEmptyCellsType Enum

-Represents all plot empty cells type of a chart.
+Represents all plot empty cell types of a chart.

 ```go